UoB-COMSM0166/2025-group-2/README.md

 - Stage 2 - the improved version with modifications to address the feedbacks given during Stage 1

 Evaluations collected at each stage allowed the team to gain a clearer understanding of player needs and expectations, allowing for improvements in the right direction before arriving at the final version that is enjoyable to the players of the game.
 Problems spotted by players during the different stages were addressed early which helped avoid unnecessary complications, and negative feedbacks drove improvement to overall gameplay experience.

+Below are examples of feedbacks received during the Think Aloud Evaluation and Heuristic Evaluation from Stage 1 of our qualitative evaluation.

 _Stage 1 - Initial Demo Version (25th Feb 2025)_